Prospective students may apply for admission:

 8. Test scores if applicable

 Candidates must meet the admission requirements of both the UConn Medical School and the Graduate Program in Public Health.
 The M.P.H. program seeks students with a strong academic record, commitment to the health of the community, relevant background and/or experience, and career goals relevant to public health.
 Those with experience and knowledge of the U.S. public health system are preferred.
-Application to the M.P.H. program is streamlined for M.D./M.P.H. students.
+Candidates are expected to complete the dual degree during a 5-year interval consisting of 4 years of full-time study in their clinical discipline along with 1 year of full-time study in the Program in Applied Public Health Sciences.
 To initiate an application, submit a personal letter of application that addresses the admissions criteria above and include a copy of your letter of acceptance to the School of Medicine.
 Applications are reviewed for admission to the fall semester.
-The deadline for application is February 1 (international applications are due by January 1), and on a rolling basis after those dates if there are available slots.
+The preferred deadline for application submission is April 1 (February 1 for international applicants).
 Under certain conditions, medical students can also be considered for spring admission.
 To request more information on this and other specialty programs visit the Dual Degree program page.